sammlapp/SLAM/README.md

 * comments
 * \[optional\]: direction (degrees CW from N): orientation of animal when sound was produced

+### Other observation records
-Can include files for other observation types, such as:
+Optionally, include files for other observation types, such as:

 - Spot mapping
 - Point count survey